 - Banana breads can dry out if left unprotected.
 After the coconut banana bread has been completely cooled (and you have eaten some of this delicious banana bread), you should wrap it in aluminum foil or plastic wrap and then store it in an airtight container or a large resealable bag.
 Depending on the heat & humidity of your kitchen, banana bread generally only lasts for 1-2 days at room temperature before it starts to spoil.
 For longer storage, you should freeze the banana bread.

-- If you enjoy sweet “quick breads” made with tropical fruits, you should also try our Pineapple Bread or Hawaiian Banana Bread recipe.
+- If you enjoy sweet “quick breads” made with tropical fruits, you should also try Bread Dad’s recipes for Pineapple Bread or Hawaiian Banana Bread.

 - Always wear oven mitts/gloves when dealing with bread pans & a hot oven.

-- For more delicious banana bread recipes (i.e. cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes or Quick Bread Recipes.
+- For more delicious banana bread recipes (e.g. cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes or Quick Bread Recipes.

 Reference Sources